2019-20 Skating Season Start Dates

 The Onoway Arena is owned and operated by the Onoway and District Agricultural Society, ODAS.
 All members of the Onoway Skating Club are also members of ODAS and are invited to attend ODAS meetings held on the 3rd Tuesday of each month at 7:00 at the Town Office.

-Please see link for available shifts on our website ONOWAYSKATINGCLUB.CA under the fundraising tab.
-If you have any questions, please call Shelly Vaughan at 780-718-7680
+Please see link for available shifts starting Mid-September on our website ONOWAYSKATINGCLUB.CA under the fundraising tab.
+If you have any questions, please email our club.

 Safety and Helmet Policy